gayanvoice/openvpn-install-for-multiple-users/README.md

 # OpenVPN Install for Multiple Users
-Share the same client-certificate with everyone | Enabled duplicate-cn | Best for VPN startups
+Share the same client-certificate with everyone.
+This script pre-enabled the duplicate-cn.

 ## Installation
 Run this script